 The renovated home hearkens to rural childhood for both stars—Kutcher grew up in Iowa, and Kunis is a Ukraine native.
 She recently helped raise more than $1 million to help efforts in Ukraine.

 Kutcher and Kunis also brought clean energy into the home.

 “The house is entirely powered by photovoltaics, concealed from view above the expansive porch that stretches along one side of the main structure,” AD notes.

 “In fact, the house’s solar array produces significantly more power than the property requires, although antiquated municipal codes don’t exactly encourage energy sharing—a situation the homeowners hope will change in the future.”

-With enough land to grow their own food, it helps Kutcher and Kunis keep their commitment to organics — they only serve organic food to their children daughter Wyatt and son Dimitri.
+With enough land to grow their own food, it helps Kutcher and Kunis keep their commitment to organics — they only serve organic food to their children daughter Wyatt and son Dmitri.
 Growing it is half the fun.
-During COVID lockdown, Kutcher dug a well to irrigate the land so he could grow corn — just like back in Iowa.
+During Covid lockdown, Kutcher dug a well to irrigate the land so he could grow corn—just like back in Iowa.

 Kutcher told Ariana Huffington about his organic kitchen in an episode of the Thrive Global Podcast last year.
 “The Ranch” star says the kids eat “100 percent organic,” and when the celeb couple can’t find fresh organic, they buy frozen.

 “It’s almost easier than buying baby food,” Kutcher notes.
 “When you thaw [organic fruit or vegetables] you just boil it, steam it, put it in the blender, and away you go,” Kutcher says.